 Despite the susceptibility of wireless ad hoc sensor networks to routing level attacks, research in securing this type of network has primarily focused on the development of secure, lightweight protocols that satisfy only confidential communication and integrity of messages with little regard to the threat of routing level attacks.
-A popular approach is dividing the network into groups, or clusters, as discussed in [2], [3], [4], [7], [11], and [14].
+A popular approach is dividing the network into groups or clusters, as discussed in Cerpa and Estrin (2002), Du et al. (2003), Goodrich et al. (2002), Liu and Ning (2003a), Park and Shin (2004) and Zhu et al. (2003).
 These clusters are generally formed according to locality and require the addition of group and pairwise keys to be used by associated nodes.
 Furthermore, these approaches require a differentiation of authority where one node, known as the cluster head, has an additional responsibility: it functions as a local aggregation point for all data readings from nodes in the cluster.
-A node reports its readings to the cluster head, and the cluster head is responsible for forwarding those readings to the base station.
+A node reports its readings to the cluster head and the cluster head is responsible for forwarding those readings to the base station.
 Thus, the amount of data transfers is reduced significantly, but communications among cluster heads are vulnerable to both black hole and wormhole attacks.

 Securing by groups is not the only approach.
-Perrig et al. [12] propose a method based solely on membership to the network.
+Perrig et al. (2001) propose a method based solely on membership to the network.
 All nodes are treated as members to a single group.
-There are two major components in this approach: The Secure Network Encryption Protocol (SNEP) and μ Tesla.
-SNEP provides security for unicast packets from the base station to a given node and requires loose time synchronization between the two.
-State information is maintained by each node and the base station. μ Tesla provides security for broadcasts, through the use of delayed key distribution and one-way hash functions.
+There are two major components in this approach: The Secure Network Encryption Protocol (SNEP) and $\mu Tesla$.
+SNEP provides security for unicast packets from the base station to a given node and requires loose time synchronisation between the two. $\mu Tesla$ provides security for broadcasts, through the use of delayed key distribution and one-way hash functions.
 Both components provide integrity but are also vulnerable to routing level attacks.

 In this paper, we discuss the design and implementation of a novel protocol named Secure Unicast Messaging Protocol (SUMP).
-There are three goals in the design of SUMP: mitigate the threats of routing level attacks, limit the amount of knowledge that an adversary gains by compromising a node, and provide a level-wise grouping of nodes in contrast to the locality-wise grouping approach used in other works.
+There are three goals in the design of SUMP: mitigating the threats of routing level attacks, ensuring that routing decisions are made by the base station and providing a level-wise grouping of nodes in contrast to the locality-wise grouping approach used in other works.
 Mitigating routing level attacks in the network provides survivability and reliability in hostile environments.
-By limiting the amount of information stored on a node and handling routing decisions at the base station, SUMP has the advantage of providing the current global view of the network to the base station.
-The level-wise grouping approach allows for varied degree of security according to the "need" of a node.
+By handling routing decisions at the base station, SUMP has the advantage of providing the current global view of the network to the base station while allowing for unicast messaging throughout the network.
+The level-wise grouping approach allows for varied degree of security according to the 'need' of a node.
 For example, we note that nodes that are closer to the base station are more likely to be mediating for other nodes that are farther from the base station.
-Therefore, it represents a greater risk if the nodes closer to the base station are compromised or masqueraded, and greater care is needed for securing the communications of these nodes.
+Therefore, it represents a greater risk if the nodes closer to the base station are compromised or masqueraded and greater care is needed for securing the communications of these nodes.